elastic/ecs/rfcs/text/0000-multiple-users.md

 * `client.user.*`
 * `server.user.*`

-The new fields proposed in this RFC are the following:
+The new fields discussed in this RFC are the following:

 * `user.effective.*`
 * `user.target.*`
 * `user.changes.*`

-Notice also that the user fields are now being nested as another name.
+Notice that in these new additions, the user fields are now being nested as a different name.
 The purpose is to hint at their role, when used in these locations.

 It's also important to point out that the reuses of `user` inside other field sets